Mary Ethel Muir (Uncle Tonal) Donaldson

 A lesbian?
 Who knows?
 Who cares?
 Our modern Western "culture" regards sex as an all-important commodity, but maybe she was simply indifferent to hormonal urges and arbitrarily lit upon another woman, Isabel Bonus, to share her life with.

 A religious fanatic?
 Yes, to a degree.
-I'd prefer to describe her as a mystic, who found that High Church, and indeed Roman Catholic, ritual and liturgy brought her closer to God than did Anglicanism or Presbyterianism.
+I'd prefer to describe her as a mystic, who found that High Church Anglican ritual and liturgy brought her closer to God than did Roman Catholicism or Presbyterianism.